ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/10_Pon_Kutnisa.md

 The foundations were deeper than Six Hells [1].

 Then, with all of my strength,
-I broke the piles of the fish trap from the foundations,
+I broke the piles from the foundations,
 And kicked them down to Hell.

 From the source of the river, cool wind blowed, and clear water flowed.